czakon/CarND-LaneLines-P1/README.md

 #### 3. Grayscaling

-In the following steps, the RGB image qualities of the image no long need to be preserve, and I reduce the image by 2 dimensions by implementing a grayscale this implements the OpenCV `cvtColor` option.
+In the following steps, the RGB image qualities of the image no long need to be preserved, and I reduce the image by 2 dimensions by implementing a grayscale this implements the OpenCV `cvtColor` option.

 #### 4. Gaussian smoothing